 Articles

-Kidney’s love affair with Earls is hurting Ireland Posted about 12 years ago
+Kidney’s love affair with Earls is hurting Ireland Posted over 12 years ago

 Selecting the Italian team is not the hardest job in the world.
 There are not many players to choose from.
 But it is not so easy picking the best in France or New Zealand or even Ireland.
 Should Ireland play a genuine number seven or their three best back rowers, is it O’Gara or Sexton or can the two play together, and how long can they keep the faith in Keith Earls?